Your Most Important Financial Asset

 c.
 Personal Accident Plan: A personal accident plan is essential if you work in a high-risk job, as it provides financial protection against accidents.
 Since no work means no income for self-employed individuals, this plan helps you manage the financial burden that comes with injuries, allowing you to focus on recovery without worrying about lost earnings.

-Click below to read more about annual insurance review.
+Click below to read more about the importance of reviewing your insurance annually.

 9. Contribute to CPF Special Account as if you were an employee